Shushsa/docs/docs/exchange.md

 ## Q8: How will Kira implement its onchain liquidity pool?

-The first iteration of our liquidity pool will enable transfers of stakeable assets (e.g. tokens representing a corresponding claim on locked tokens) in conjunction with our Multi Bonded Proof of Stake consensus design.
+The first iteration of our liquidity pool will enable transfers of stakeable assets (e.g. tokens representing corresponding claims on locked tokens) in conjunction with our Multi Bonded Proof of Stake consensus design.
 This creates a self-balancing system that increases order book depth and bolsters the overall security of the network.